Vickers & BAC

 The post-war success of Vickers was the Viscount.
 The first

-turboprop airliner was a major success and some still fly today.
+turboprop airliner was a major success continued to fly until 2009.

 |Vickers VC9/V.953 Vanguard / Merchantman